clojure-data-science-course/blog/resources/templates/md/posts/2018-12-15-suggested-project-probabilistic-programming-examples.md

 ### The project

-On this project, you will study one of those libraries, and extend its documentation by writing a series of examples.
+On this project, you will study one of those libraries and extend its documentation by writing a series of examples.

 #### Suggested tentative plan